tektronix/tsp-toolkit/resources/walkthrough/PythonInterop.md

 The wrapper loads the TSP source on first use.
 It avoids loading it again when the copy on the instrument has the same checksum.
 You may pass a `parent_loadscript` function when your instrument library already provides the script-loading operation.

 Function calls and global reads return the raw response received from the instrument.
-Convert the value in your application when a Python numeric or other type is required.
+Cast the value in your application when a Python numeric or other type is required.

-## What is converted
+## What the wrapper exposes

 * Top-level TSP functions become Python instance methods with matching parameters.
 * Top-level globals assigned literal numbers, strings, booleans, `nil`, or tables receive `get_<name>()` and `set_<name>(value)` methods.